Skip to main content

 • Duplicate (researcher gets reputation points)

-• Accepted risk (no impact)
+• Accepted risk (no impact on reputation points)

-• Informative (no impact)
+• Informative (no impact on reputation points)

 Rejecting with Negative effect